zengbing15/lumos_doc/docs/tutorials/buildtransactions.md

 ### Unlock a Withdrawn Cell

-A withdrawn can be unusable for new transactions until the cell is unlocked.
+A withdrawn cell must be unlocked to make it usable and live cells for new transactions.

-> The default lock period is 180 epochs.
-A withdrawn cell can only be successfully unlocked after the lock period of the cell passed.
-Otherwise the unlock function will throw an error like "server error {"code":-302,"message":"TransactionFailedToVerify: Immature(Inputs[0]): the transaction is immature because of the since requirement","data":"Immature { index: 0 }"}".
+> A withdrawn cell can only be successfully unlocked when the epoch reaches the number that fulfills the lock period meaning that the lock period of the cell has passed.
+Otherwise the unlock function will throw an error like "... the transaction is immature because of the since requirement...".
 >
-> The value of the `since` field in the withdraw transaction information is the starting epoch of the withdrawn cell.
+> The epoch number that fulfills the lock period = 180 (the default lock period) + <var>the epoch number of the deposit transaction</var> + <var>the epoch index of the deposit transaction</var>/<var>epoch length</var>.

 Example: <u>hellolumos/src/buildTXs.ts/unlockWithdraw()</u>